SPBONIFACE/Customer-segmentation-project/README.md

 # Customer-segmentation-project

 The current project presents a segmentation problem.
-The objective of segmentation is to segment customers into different clusters based on certain attributes.
+The objective of segmentation is to segment customers, people or items into different clusters based on certain attributes.
 This exercise is quite common in Marketing when launching promotions in order to target similar customers with specific ads, promotions.

 The dataset used was download from Kaggle [https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python